RWTH-OS/eduOS-rs/README.md

 ## Introduction

-eduOSi-rs is a computer operating system based on a monolithic architecture for educational purposes.
+eduOS-rs is a computer operating system based on a monolithic architecture for educational purposes.
 It is derived from following tutorials and software distributions.

 1. Philipp Oppermann's [excellent series of blog posts][opp].